trails – hikers, runners, bikers, and horsemen

 - Be prepared for the unexpected.
 Slow down at curves and intersections or at any time the sightline is interrupted.

-- Glass, cans and other debris on the trail can puncture bike tires and seriously injure a horse.
-Please pick it up and carry it
+- Glass, cans, and other debris on the trail can puncture bike tires and seriously injure a horse.
+Please pick it up and carry it out with you.

 - Horse manure is totally biodegradable and spreads no disease to humans or animals.
 Beverage cans, water bottles and